bradeneast/bradeneast.com/posts/_published/using noscript.md

 It seems like most people who have disabled Javascript in the first place probably don't pay attention to these messages, but I guess it's better than letting the user experience bugs and missing content with no context or explanation.

 There are also cases where we might want to show large amounts of alternate content under noscript circumstances.
-If your instinct is to cringe at the thought of dozens of `<noscript>` tags all over your markup in the almighty name of accessibility, you're not alone.
-Thankfully, there are much easier ways to hedge against these situations.
+If you cringe at the thought of dozens of `<noscript>` tags all over your markup in the almighty name of accessibility, you're not alone.
+Thankfully, there are much easier ways to hedge against noscript situations.

 #### 1. Replace alternate content with dynamic content